dcampos/nvim-snippy/README.md

 	while ${1:condition}
 ```

-You can see example snippets by looking at the [honza/vim-snippets][3]
+You can find example snippets in the [honza/vim-snippets][3] repository, which,
-repository, which, if installed, Snippy will also use automatically as a source
+if installed, Snippy will also use automatically as a source of snippets.
-of snippets .

 See `:help snippy-usage-snippets` and `:help snippy-snippet-syntax` for more
 information.